 Kybella is the first and only FDA approved injectable drug that contours and improves the appearance of submental fullness or “double chin.”
 We also use Kybella “off label” to reduce the fat deposits causing jowls.
 Kybella is composed of deoxycholic acid.
 It is synthetic but identical to a fat dissolving product made by our gallbladder to help break down fat.
 Kybella is not a treatment for lax or excess skin, vertical bands or horizontal lines on the neck.

 It takes a minimum of 2 treatments to appreciate any results.
 Most patients will achieve their desired results within 3 months after their 3rd or 4th treatment though up to 6 treatments may be administered.
 Treatments are performed 4 to 8 weeks apart.
 It is possible that you will not see improvement despite multiple treatments due to your underlying anatomy, skin tone or other factors.

 How long will the results last?

 The improvement in the submental area is very long lasting and retreatment is not expected.
-Normal aging changes in the skin and other tissues of the neck will continue to occur, however.
-Though the treated fat cells are removed and replaced by collagen, a small amount is left behind.
+Normal aging changes in the skin and other tissues of the neck will continue to occur however.
+Though the treated fat cells are destroyed and replaced by collagen, a small amount is left behind.
 If you gain a great deal of weight, the remaining fat cells may expand giving a full appearance.

 What are the most common side effects?